 Once that was done, my husband pressure-washed the patio, and I spent some 10 hours up on a ladder staining.
 This was my view for about 3-4 days.
 Remember, I have 6 kiddos, so getting a large chunk of time to work is nearly impossible.
 Oh, and they all got sick while I was working on this, so time went v e r y s l o w….

 I considered using my HomeRight Heavy Duty Paint Sprayer we used in our boys’ room, but since this was a lone job and I didn’t want to climb up and down to backbrush, I decided to just brush it out myself. whew.

 The stain of choice is Sikkens Proluxe in Oxford Brown.
 A rich, deep color that suited our rustic exterior.
 It went on easily and created such a lovely color.

-Once the structure was up, it was time to get to work on the extras, like the patio set that started all this. hee hee.
+Once the structure was up for our patio makeover, it was time to get to work on the extras, like the patio set that started all this. hee hee.

 There was no way I was going to brush the set by hand, so I eagerly whipped out my HomeRight Finish Max Paint Sprayer, the one I’ve used several times on a dining set and a highchair.
 I had this set first coated in about 20 minutes.
 SCORE!!

 My color choice was an exterior seconds paint I found a couple of years ago that I’ve used on our shutters and on our home.
 It’s a subtle taupe color that blends well with the outdoors.